A9 road (Scotland): History

 However, Wade had still to bridge the River Tay at Aberfeldy.
 Construction began in 1733 to a design by William Adam.
-The bridge was completed within the year, but Wade wrote "The Bridge of Tay... was a work of great difficulty and also much more expensive than was calculated."
+The bridge, named Wade's Bridge, was completed within the year, but Wade wrote "The Bridge of Tay... was a work of great difficulty and also much more expensive than was calculated."
 At a cost of over £4,000, the bridge became the most expensive item on Wade's road building programme.
 For most of its length between Perth and Inverness, the route was identical to the A9 prior to the commencement of the major upgrading works in the 1970s.